mgnassim/RobotOnWheels/README.md

 The reason we use OpenCV is to detect human faces.
 We implemented our use case using the Haar Cascade classifier.
 FaceDetection.cpp is the file that is used to detect human faces.
 It references to haarcascade_frontalface_default.xml, so make sure you download it on your system.
 I will explain to you what these Haar Cascade Classifiers are.
 This is basically a machine learning based approach where the cascade function is trained from a large number of positive and negative images.
 Based on the training, it is then used to detect objects in other images.
 So how this works, they are huge single .xml files with massive feature sets, each xml corresponding to a very specific type of use case.

 # Magnetometer
-- First, you need to know that the earth magnetic is very weak, so compasses are triable sensors.
+- First, you need to know that the earth magnetic is very weak, so compasses are terrible sensors.
 It is very hard to get compass reading if you have an electric motor nearby, big power cables nearby or you are in a classroom with steal desks all these things make the compass not work well.
 So, your best bet with the compass is to be outside at a wooden table.
 That’s where it’s going to work the best.
 -  MPU-9250 sensor consists of three parts: 3-Axis gyroscope, 3-Axis accelerometer and 3-Axis magnetometer.
 Reading the gyroscope data will give you degrees per second so the turn rate in x y and z all three axis.
 The accelerometer measures the acceleration in g’s.
 The standard value of gravity, or normal gravity, g, is defined as go=980.665 centimeters per second squared, or 32.1741 feet per second squared.
 And the magnetometer is basically the compass.
 This sensor has an I2c interface, so make sure you enable the I2c interface option on your raspberryPi.
 - In the Compass_sensor folder you can find the code for the magnetometer MPU-9250.
 This code is written in C++ and thus consists of two files, a .cpp and a h. header file.
 In the MPU9250.h file the the variable's, methods and the registers we need are declared .